Frogging-Family/linux-tkg/README.md

 - [Graysky's per-CPU-arch native optimizations](https://github.com/graysky2/kernel_compiler_patch): tunes the compiled code to to a specified CPU
 - memory management and swapping tweaks
 - scheduling tweaks
-- optional "Zenify" patchset using core blk, mm and scheduler tweaks from Zen
 - CFS tweaks
 - using cake network queue management system
 - using `vm.max_map_count=524288` by default